 The quarry at Winspit was worked from the early 1700’s until 1953 with the west quarry having a large underground gallery.

 There are a number of abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.

-Today Purbeck stone is still quarried in the Isle of Purbeck using open cast methods and all of the quarries are along the Southern ridge along the valley.
+Today Purbeck stone is still quarried in the Isle of Purbeck using open cast methods and all of the quarries are based on the Southern ridge of the valley.

-Many of these quarries are family owned have been worked by generations of quarrymen with some quarries being worked by the same family from the mid 1600’s.
+Many of these quarries are family owned having been worked by generations of quarrymen with some quarries being worked by the same family from the mid 1600’s.

 The map below shows the approximate location of old quarries and quarry shafts in the Isle of Purbeck.
 The map data is based on maps provided by the Purbeck Gazette.

 Key: Yellow = Olds surface quarries or extraction